Makino2002/Makino2002/README.md

 ## 🧠 Summary

 🚀 Web Developer Intern with a strong passion for building dynamic web applications and exploring new technologies.
-🎓 Currently studying Physics - Informatics at University of Science, VNUHCM (GPA: 6.0/10).
+🎓 Currently studying Physics - Informatics at University of Science, VNUHCM.
 🏆 Top 10 Digitrans Smart City Semi-finalist | Second Prize at P-Master | Backend Rookie Hackathon participant.

 ---